 Previously, I outlined how adopting a solution-focused mindset and using some of the techniques associated with Solution-Focused Brief Therapy (SFBT) can be a powerful approach to incorporate into your work as a coach.
-This blog highlights the importance of being mindful of the nature of change itself.
+This blog highlights the importance of being mindful of nature of change itself.

 When dealing with change, Solution-Focused work is a stickler for the first step.
 Solution-focused work argues that change occurs through a series of small, manageable steps and these small changes have the potential to lead to big changes.
 Notice how the miracle question asks about the immediate future, not the distant.
 Notice also how Solution-Focused work concentrates on finding exceptions.
 It presupposes that the seeds of change may already be present.